 You were conditioned against selfishness by certain people so they could use you to their advantage.

-Your parents sacrificed their lives for others, and it made you believe that it’s a virtue to be a “doormat.”
+Your parents sacrificed their lives for others, which made you believe that it’s a virtue to be a ‘doormat.’

-Want to Be Successful Or Fail Big Time?
-Your Call!
+Be Selfish And Successful Or Fail Big Time.
+Your Call

 My father believed it was okay to put himself and his family last.

-I remember accompanying him to one of my aunts’ marriage function when I was only 10.
+I remember accompanying him to one of my aunts’ marriage functions when I was only 10.

 I wanted to play with other kids, which you’d agree, was natural.
 But my father scolded me, “Avdhesh, why have you come here in the first place—to give a helping hand or waste time playing?”